-Option Description Default Available in Interactive Mode server The vCenter Server system to which DCLI connects. localhost Yes vmc-server The VMware Cloud on AWS server to which DCLI connects. https://vmc.vmware.com Yes nsx-server The NSX-T server to which DCLI connects.
-Yes interactive Runs DCLI in interactive shell mode, which supports tab completion of commands, options, and some option values.
+Option Description Default Available in Interactive Mode interactive Runs DCLI in interactive shell mode, which supports tab completion of commands, options, and some option values.
 It also supports saving the command history across DCLI sessions.
 Interactive mode is faster because DCLI caches the list of commands available on a vCenter Server system.
 No prompt Prompt that the interactive shell uses. dcli> No skip-server-verification Skips the server SSL verification process.
 False Yes cacert-file Specifies the certificate authority certificates for validating SSL connections.
-Yes

-If you run from the local shell, most DCLI commands do not require the user name.
+Yes username If you run from the local shell, most DCLI commands do not require the user name.
 If you are running vCLI commands, the user you specify must be able to authenticate to the vCenter Server system.
 The user you specify must have the privileges to perform the task, as specified through vCenter Server roles.
 You are prompted for the password.
 The password is not echoed to screen.
-Yes privileges to perform the task, as specified through vCenter Server roles.
-You are prompted for the password.
-The password is not echoed to screen.
 Note Only available when DCLI connects to a vCenter Server system.
-You can use this option to provide your password explicitly instead of waiting for the DCLI password prompt.
+Yes password You can use this option to provide your password explicitly instead of waiting for the DCLI password prompt.
 Yes Important Providing the value explicitly presents a security risk.
+Note Only available when DCLI connects to a vCenter Server system. logout Use this option to request logout from vCenter Server and remove the session ID and authentication tokens from the credential store.
+No Note It is a good practice to use this option at the end of your script to destroy the used session and prevent overflowing the server with session objects.

-Note Only available when DCLI connects to a vCenter Server system.
-Provides JMESPath expressions to filter command output.
-Yes Output formatter, which has one of the following possible values. simple table xml json html Default is table for lists of structures and simple for all other output including json.
-Yes Prints verbose output.
-False Yes The log level, which has one of the following possible values. debug info warning info Yes Note Only available when DCLI connects to a vCenter Server system.
-You can use this option to provide your password explicitly instead of waiting for the DCLI password prompt.
-Important Providing the value explicitly presents a security risk.
-Note Only available when DCLI connects to a vCenter Server system.
-Provides JMESPath expressions to filter command output.
-Output formatter, which has one of the following possible values. simple table xml json html csv Prints verbose output.
-The log level, which has one of the following possible values. debug info Note Only available when DCLI connects to a vCenter Server system.
-You can use this option to provide your password explicitly instead of waiting for the DCLI password prompt.
-Important Providing the value explicitly presents a security risk.
-Note Only available when DCLI connects to a vCenter Server system.
-Provides JMESPath expressions to filter command output.
-Output formatter, which has one of the following possible values. simple table xml json html csv Prints verbose output.
-The log level, which has one of the following possible values. debug info warning
+Available in Interactive Option Description Default Mode filter Provides JMESPath expressions to filter command output.
+Yes formatter Output formatter, which has one of the following possible values. yaml yaml formatter solution formatter yamlc formatters are colorized versions of the yaml, json, html, and xml formatters.
+Default is table for lists of structures and yaml for all other output including json.
+Yes verbose Prints verbose output.
+False Yes log-level The log level, which has one of the following possible values. debug info warning error info Yes log-file Specifies the log file to be used for detailed DCLI execution information. \$HOME/.dcli/.dcli_log Yes generate-json-input When provided and used along with a command, DCLI outputs empty JSON input for the command, which you can populate and provide back as an input by using the +json-input option.
+False Yes generate-required-json-input When provided and used along with a command, DCLI outputs empty JSON input for the required fields of the command, which you can populate and provide back as an input by using the +json-input option.
+False Yes json-input Specifies a JSON string value or a . j son file that you can use as command input.
+Yes